CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ## Messaging Gateway

 This repository contains the codebase for ShakeAlertLA's messaging gateway.
 The gateway uses Amazon AWS to send messages from the USGS EEW ActiveMQ message gateway to APNS/GPNS.
 The Messaging gateway provides Earthquake Early Warning notifications from the USGS for users inside LA County.

-## Measures taken by AT&T to secure the code

-Measures taken by AT&T to secure the code:

-AT&T has undertaken with the concurrence and purview of the City of LA, industry appropriate reviews for security for applications of the nature of ShakeAlertLA including the details below.

-iOS Specific:
-* ImmuniWeb Scan
-* AWS instance hardened

-Android Specific:
-* Quixxi for Android scan

-Port scanners:
-* Port Checker Open Port Checker (https://www.portcheckers.com/) and You Get Signal (https://www.yougetsignal.com/tools/open-ports/)

-Pen Test:
-* Completed by AT&T Cybersecurity
-* NOTE: AT&T does not control the USGS environment

-Authentication/Authorization:
-* The app has no login, the information endpoints are wide open and public and no actual real usable data is stored or transmitted.
-* GUID is encrypted for push notification, language setting, and last anonymous location via lat/long).

-AWS Specific:
-* Hardened the solution and encrypted the transmission per standard AWS deployment (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html).

 ## Related Projects